First time afloat?

 All our boats have strong steel hulls, 6ft plus headroom, central heating, ample hot water, full inventories, TV, radio/cassette or CD players, hygienic flushing toilets and showers.

-Drifters has 30 holiday starting points for you to choose from, stretching from central Scotland down to the South West of England and including Wales.
+Drifters has over 40 holiday starting points for you to choose from, stretching from central Scotland down to the South West of England and including Wales.

 But to make choosing your first holiday on the canals a bit easier, we have detailed below some ideal first trips for you to look at.